SolaAdeyemi/CryptoExchange-3/platform/READ DOCUMENT REF.md

-Please note this platform was created using a MERN tutorial by BRad traversy
+Please note this platform was created using a MERN tutorial by Brad traversy